PhilipMayer94/MonotoneParametricMinCut/README.md

 ```

 ## Usage
-The algorithms can be run with the executable ```Benchmark```, which expects the input networks to be in a special binary format.
+To reproduce the experiments from the paper, run the executable ```Benchmark```.
+This expects the input networks to be in a special binary format.
 Use the executable ```InstanceLoader``` to convert instances to this format.
 Two input types are supported:
 * Static max-flow instances in [DIMACS format](https://lpsolve.sourceforge.net/5.5/DIMACS_maxf.htm).
 The executable also offers a command for converting these into parametric instances.
 * Parametric max-flow instances in a custom, DIMACS-like format.
 Example instances and a documentation of the format can be found [here](https://zenodo.org/records/13642985).
 For more detailed usage instructions, launch either executable without arguments.

+If you have a parametric instance in our DIMACS-like format for which you want to compute a solution, run ```RunPBFS```.
+The solution is encoded in CSV format by listing the breakpoint for each vertex.
+This is the value of $x$ for which the vertex moves from the sink component to the source component.

 ## Benchmarking
 A guide for running the benchmark experiments can be found in `Benchmark/README.md`.